 Disputed statistics

-Give a range of numbers or qualify a statistic if it is in doubt: Various surveys put the number of U.S. Muslims at million 7 million.
+Give a range of numbers or qualify a statistic if it is in doubt: Various surveys put the number of U.S. Muslims at between 2.6 million and 7 million.

 Note when numbers are disputed: Say a group says it has X million followers, but others (specify who and why) say otherwise.